bluntwizard/steam_deck_dub_edition/docs/typescript-migration.md

 - Properly typed complex DOM interactions in the progress-tracker component
 - Added interfaces for tracking data structures in various components
 - Implemented proper error handling and null checks in TypeScript versions
+- Migrated pdf-export.js service to TypeScript with proper interfaces for PDF options and libraries

 ## Conclusion

-The TypeScript migration for the Steam Deck DUB Edition codebase is now complete!
-All components, utility functions, and core application modules have been successfully migrated.
+The TypeScript migration for the Steam Deck DUB Edition codebase is now nearing completion!
+All components, utility functions, and most service modules have been successfully migrated.
 The project now benefits from enhanced type safety, better IDE support, and improved maintainability.

 Special attention was given to:
 - Creating comprehensive type definitions for all modules